 - Prevention of pneumococcal pneumonia and influenza by vaccination, for high-risk individuals with pre-existing heart or lung disease.

 - Smoking in the home is a major risk factor for all childhood respiratory infection.

 - There is insufficient evidence to recommend zinc supplementation for reduction of the incidence of pneumonia.

-- Haider BA, Lassi ZS, Ahmed A, et al; Zinc supplementation as an adjunct to antibiotics in the treatment of pneumonia Cochrane Database Syst Rev. 2011 Oct 5;(10):CD007368.
+Haider BA, Lassi ZS, Ahmed A, et al; Zinc supplementation as an adjunct to antibiotics in the treatment of pneumonia in children 2 to 59 months of age.
+Cochrane Database Syst Rev. 2011 Oct 5(10):CD007368.